esride-nik/pulse/README.md

 # Pulse

-This application animates any public feature service (or service with token) with the new WebGL Renderer in the ArcGIS API for JavaScript.
+This application animates features with the WebGL Renderer in the ArcGIS API for JavaScript.

-## Setlist.FM Pulse
+## setlist.fm Pulse

+This is a client application that searches the portal setlist.fm for recent concerts of an artist and puts them on a globe, using a client-side feature layer and line graphics.

-This is a client application that uses a node.js middleware to get to the Setlist.FM API.
+The client uses a node.js middleware to get to the Setlist.FM API.
 The middleware can be run locally, but there is also a demo installation on [heroku](https://setlist-fm-connector.herokuapp.com/).
+For local install, please find the server component at [Github](https://github.com/esride-nik/setlist-fm-connector).

 ## Original application

-The Setlist.FM capability was built on top of a fork from the orinal application you can read about on the [geonet blog](https://community.esri.com/people/smcgeeesriuk-esridist/blog/2018/06/29/feature-layer-animations-with-webgl).
+The Setlist.FM capability was built on top of a fork from the orinal application by Sean McGee, Esri UK.
+Please read about it on the [geonet blog](https://community.esri.com/people/smcgeeesriuk-esridist/blog/2018/06/29/feature-layer-animations-with-webgl).

 ## References